Eleni Mavrou, Nicosia's first female mayor

 a product of Cyprus’ division

 20 July 2007: The first female mayor of the Cypriot capital Nicosia, Eleni Mavrou’s own life reflects the lasting politics of division on the island beset by tensions between the competing claims between its Greek and Turkish populations.
 Elected as mayor in 2006 following stints as a councillor and national legislator, Mavrou brings considerable international experience to her role as Nicosia’s first citizen.
-The mayor has been short-listed for the 2008 World Mayor Award.
+The mayor was short-listed for the 2008 World Mayor Prize.

 Eleni Mavrou was born in 1961, in the town of Kyrenia in what is now Turkish Northern Cyprus.
 Following the Turkish-led invasion of 1974, Mavrou’s family moved and resettled in the Cypriot capital Nicosia.
 The Turkish-led invasion, instigated following rumours of a military coup planned against the newly-independent Cypriot government directed by the Greek military regime in Athens, had the effect of partitioning the island into the Turkish north and Greek south, which remains in place to this day, in spite of UN-led attempts at reconciliation and power-sharing.